olehedza/rick_and_morty/README.md

 # <a name="#startup"></a>Startup instructions
 * prerequisites: JDK SE 11+, Spring Boot, PostgresQL; Jetbrains IDE, Git

+We start the web server from the starting point - RickandmortyApplication.
+After that, the server sequentially executes requests to the external API, parses the received data and saves it to a local database (the settings for which we have specified in the project configuration file).
+   By default, the web server executes 20 queries on different pages, each of which contains
+    a result for 20 characters.
+You can query the above APIs for the local server as soon as you deploy the web server and start synchronizing data.

 # <a name="author"></a>Author

 Oleksii Lehedza: https://github.com/olehedza